flyteorg/flyte/rsts/concepts/admin.rst

 Notifications and schedules are handled by async routines that are responsible for enqueuing and subsequently processing dequeued messages.

-Flyteadmin uses the `gizmo toolkit <https://github.com/nytimes/gizmo>`__ to abstract queueing implementation.
+FlyteAdmin uses the `gizmo toolkit <https://github.com/nytimes/gizmo>`__ to abstract queueing implementation.
 Gizmo's `pubsub <https://github.com/nytimes/gizmo#pubsub>`__ library offers implementations for Amazon SNS/SQS, Google's Pubsub, Kafka topics, and publishing over HTTP.

 For the sandbox development, no-op implementations of the notifications and schedule handlers are used to remove external cloud dependencies.